Turkey develops formula to keep up trade with Iran

-Under the plan, Turkish truck drivers would park their trailers at the border gate where they will be taken by Iranian drivers and driven into the country.
+Under the plan, Turkish truck drivers would park their trailers at the border gate where they will be taken by Iranian drivers and driven into the country, Press TV reported.

-The formula, Hurriyet said, has been drawn out by the International Transporters Association (UND), an umbrella organization of the trailer truck drivers, and Turkey’s health ministry and communicated to truck drivers and transportation companies, Presstv Reported.
+The formula was drawn out by the International Transporters Association (UND), an umbrella organization of the trailer truck drivers, and Turkey’s Health Ministry and was communicated to truck drivers and transportation companies.

 Relations between Iran and Turkey have grown closer under President Recep Tayyip Erdogan despite the most draconian sanctions which the United States has imposed on the Islamic Republic.